NREL/vidyut3d/test/verification/BoundaryLayer/README.md

 ### Run instructions

-Use the `plasjob` script and then the `postprocess.sh` script to run multiple 1d cases and verify order of convergence.
+Runs can be done with any of the input files:
+`inputs_x`,`inputs_y`,`inputs_z` to test if numerics are implemented correctly along each direction, e.g.

-Run with inputs2d to see how advection of a Gaussian feature is captured with AMR. `$ mpirun -n 1 ./*.ex inputs2d`
+`$ mpirun -n 1 ./*.ex inputs_x`

+Testing can be done also with the cell-mask feature using `inputs_ib` file

+to view solution and compare with analytic solution, use python script:`python verify_spec.py plt00001`